Getting Started

 - The tabbify.toml manifest — the unified config format.

-- The deploy pipeline — deploy straight from a
+- The deploy pipeline — what happens between

-git push. - The Node API — the REST + MCP surface for driving apps.
+git pushand a running app. - The Node API — the REST + MCP surface for driving apps.

 - CLI reference — everything

-tclidoes. - Self-hosting a node — run your own supervisor.
+tclidoes, includingtcli deploy --remote. - Self-hosting a node — join your own machine to the mesh as a supervisor.